gurumarv/sabiBank/README.md

 Balance Enquiry: Check account balances.
 Bank Statement: Generate statements detailing account transactions over a specified period.

-6.Scalability and Performance: Designed for scalability and performance, SabiBank optimizes resource utilization and response times, allowing for high-concurrency handling and efficient processing of banking requests.
+6. Scalability and Performance: Designed for scalability and performance, SabiBank optimizes resource utilization and response times, allowing for high-concurrency handling and efficient processing of banking requests.

-7.Documentation and Support: In addition to Swagger documentation, SabiBank provides extensive API specifications and dedicated support channels to assist developers in integrating the API seamlessly into their applications and resolving any issues promptly.
+7. Documentation and Support: In addition to Swagger documentation, SabiBank provides extensive API specifications and dedicated support channels to assist developers in integrating the API seamlessly into their applications and resolving any issues promptly.

 Use Cases: